MayEcon/mayecon.github.io/index.md

 ## About Me

-I am an Economics Ph.D. student at University of Minnesota.
-In the Fall of 2023, I will be joining the economics department of California State University, Fullerton, as an assistant professor.
-My research interests are macroeconomics, firm dynamics, and inequality.
+I am an assistant professor at California State University, Fullerton.
+My research interests are macroeconomics, firm dynamics, and regulatory policy.
+Additionally, I am actively developing techinuqes to apply machine learning and big data to macroeconomic questions.
 When I am not wading through data, I enjoy cooking, gardening, and snowboarding.

 ## Working Papers